 - Ensure that the AWS form factor supports your scale and services requirements.

 Scale and services support and co-hosting vary based on the cluster form factor.
-You can use the Nexus Dashboard Capacity Planning tool to verify that the cloud form factor satisfies your deployment requirements. - Review and complete the general prerequisites described in the Deployment Overview. - Review and complete any additional prerequisites described in the Release Notes for the services you plan to deploy. - Have appropriate access privileges for your AWS account. - You must be able to launch multiple instances of Elastic Compute Cloud (m5.2xlarge) to host the Nexus Dashboard cluster. - Ensure that the CPU family used for the Nexus Dashboard VMs supports AVX instruction set. - Have at least 6 AWS Elastic IP addresses.
+You can use the Nexus Dashboard Capacity Planning tool to verify that the cloud form factor satisfies your deployment requirements. - Review and complete the general prerequisites described in the Deployment Overview. - Review and complete any additional prerequisites described in the Release Notes for the services you plan to deploy. - Have appropriate access privileges for your AWS account.
+You must be able to launch multiple instances of Elastic Compute Cloud (m5.2xlarge) to host the Nexus Dashboard cluster. - Ensure that the CPU family used for the Nexus Dashboard VMs supports AVX instruction set. - Perform the Prepare Amazon Web Services for the Nexus Dashboard cluster, on page 1 procedure.